ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

         - shell: /usr/bin/bar
           when: foo_result.rc == 5

-Registered variables are valid on the host the remainder of the playbook run, which is the same as the lifetime of "facts" in Ansible.
-Effectively registered variables are just like facts.
+Registered variables are valid on the host the remainder of the playbook run, which is similar to the lifetime of "facts" in Ansible.
+Both registered variables and facts are host level variables, but they are not the same thing.

 When using ``register`` with a loop, the data structure placed in the variable during the loop will contain a ``results`` attribute, that is a list of all responses from the module.
 For a more in-depth example of how this works, see the :ref:`playbooks_loops` section on using register with a loop.